 - F. Incorrect Charges Contact the vendor first to try and resolve the dispute.
-If this approach is not successful, provide a complete explanation of the error on the Cardholder Statement of Questioned Items (Attachment # 4) and fax to I.M.P.A.C Card Services at (701) 461-3466.
-Any item that is on the statement and were unable to be resolved with the vendor should be filed using this form.
+If this approach is not successful, provide a complete explanation of the error on the Cardholder Statement of Questioned Items (Attachment # 5) and email to calcard@usbank.com.
+Any item that is on the statement and was unable to be resolved with the vendor should be filed using this form.
 You have sixty (60) days to dispute a charge using this form. - G. Away from the Office If you are unable to review the Statement of Account, forward the statement with all pertinent documents to your approving official.
-You can sign the original statement upon your return. - H. Suspension Procedures - Prompt receipt of your Statement of Account within 10 working days is an essential part of the CAL-Card process that allows making payments on a timely basis.
-The District's entire Cal-Card charges must be paid in full every month in order to keep every card active. - If the District Accounting Office does not receive your Statement by the 15th of the month, your name and the amount outstanding will be forwarded to your college President, Provost, Vice-Chancellor Finance & Facilities and the Budget Manager.
-The outstanding amount will be charged to the appropriate budget;
+You can sign the original statement upon your return. - H. Suspension Procedures Prompt receipt of your Statement of Account within 10 working days is an essential part of the CAL-Card process that allows making payments on a timely basis.
+The District's entire Cal-Card charges must be paid in full every month in order to keep every card active.
+If the District Accounting Office does not receive your Statement by the 15th of the month, your name and the amount outstanding will be forwarded to your college President, Provost, Vice-Chancellor Finance & Facilities and the Budget Manager.
+The outstanding amount will be charged to the appropriate budget.